 The train’s automated voice announces the next stop will be arriving shortly.
 This voice, once a sound of displeasure and annoyance now is a symbol of heavenly redemption but also reminds me that I am one stop closer to having a large hole in the back of my head.

 The train stops, the doors open and seconds pass like minutes, each one getting longer as still no one enters the train car.
 The doors close, the train pulls away, leaving all my hopes behind.

-A fervent stream of breath hits the back of my neck and with it an accompaning snort like laughter.
+A fervent stream of breath hits the back of my neck again and with it an accompanying snort like laughter.